The Cold Sore Trigger 3.7 Billion People Ignore

 The Multiplier Effect at Altitude

 UV intensity increases approximately 10% for every 1,000 meters of elevation gain.
 At a typical ski resort at 2,500 meters, you receive 25% more UV radiation than at sea level.
 Add snow reflection (which bounces back up to 80% of UV rays) and the cumulative dose on your lips can be three to four times what you would experience at the beach.
-This is why skiers, mountaineers, and high altitude hikers experience cold sore outbreaks at dramatically higher rates than the general population.
+This is why skiers, mountaineers, and high altitude hikers experience cold sore outbreaks at dramatically higher rates than the general population, a pattern we explore in depth in our summer lip protection guide for outdoor activities.

 The 72 Hour Window: Tingle to Blister